Tested with a Raspberry Pi 5 and OS Bookworm January 2025.

 Secondly, you connect the remote devices with their Device ID.

-Thirdly, you then designate the folder(s) that you want to share on all connected nodes (computers).
+Thirdly, you designate the folder(s) you want to share on all connected nodes (computers).

-In our example, we will share the /Pictures/ourphotos folder which is the folder used by our Raspberry Pi image viewer to display your wonderful images on the picture frame.
+In our example, we will share the /Pictures/ourphotos folder used by our Raspberry Pi image viewer to display your wonderful images on the picture frame.

 Installing Syncthing on macOS

 Launch the app.
-You will see an icon in the menu bar; there is nothing shown in the dock.
+You will see an icon in the menu bar; nothing is shown in the dock.
 The functionality of the app is limited to the basic functionality, most of the settings are in the browser GUI.

 At the top, you can start, pause, and stop the sync process.
 “Open” will launch a browser window for further settings.
 “Folders” will show you which folders are being synched.
 The rest is self-explanatory.